sergei-mironov/litrepl/README.md

-LiteREPL.vim
+LitREPL.vim
 ------------

-**LiteREPL** is a VIM plugin and a Python library for literate programming and code evaluation right inside the editor.
+**LitREPL** is a VIM plugin and a Python library for Litrate programming and code evaluation right inside the editor.

 <img src="./demo.gif" width="400"/>